Translational Medicine The Future of Therapy?

-This book brings together a range of academic, industry and practitioner perspectives on translational medicine (TM).
-It enhances conceptual and practical understanding of the emergence and progress of the field and its potential impact on basic research, therapeutic development, and institutional infrastructure.
-In recognition of the various implications TM has for public health policy and commercial innovation, the book addresses the major systemic aspects of the field.
-The contributors explore the dynamic interactions and key challenges in translating new science into viable therapies for the clinic, which includes recognizing the importance of social, commercial, and regulatory environments in addition to good science.
+This book brings together a range of academic, industry and practitioner perspectives on translational medicine (TM) to significantly enhance conceptual and practical understanding of the emergence and progress of the field and its potential impact on basic research, therapeutic development, and institutional infrastructure/resources.
+In recognition of the various implications TM has for public health policy and commercial innovation, this cutting-edge, interdisciplinary book addresses the major systemic aspects of the field.

 Introduction to Translational Medicine

 James Mittra and Christopher-Paul Milne

 New Light Through an Old Window?
 The "Translational Turn" in Biomedical Research — A Historical Perspective

 Drivers and Barriers of Translational Medicine: A Regulatory Perspective

 Partha Roy, Atul Bhattaram, and Shiew Mei Huang

 Developing an Evaluation Model for Translational Medicine Research Programs

 State of the Art in Science and Technology

 Emerging Concepts in Biomarker Discovery: Cancer Immunotherapy and Degenerative Diseases of the Eye as Model Systems